 Bottom line: The Ohora kit is easy to use, yields nice-looking results, and is very affordable.

-At just $11.50 to $17.00 for one kit — enough supplies for three complete manicures, if you can make the sizes fit correctly — it’s significantly more affordable than a salon gel manicure.
-The 30 individual pre-cured nails means you’re only paying $4 per manicure for the basic set.
-That’s a fantastic price!
+Starting at around $13.50 for one kit (a little more for sparkles and gems) youโll get enough supplies for three complete manicures, if you get the sizes to fit correctly โ itโs significantly more affordable than a salon gel manicure.
+The 30 individual pre-cured nails means youโre paying $5 or less per manicure for a basic set.
+Thatโs a fantastic price!

 However, it does only includes 2 prep pads, and you will have to carefully make sense of the different designs and sizes if you want to squeeze three full manis out of the kit.